-If you've caught an episode HGTV's hit show Fixer Upper — and who hasn't?! — you might've wondered what Joanna Gaines' diet is that gives her the energy to flip houses and raise their four kids with hubby Chip Gaines?
+If you've ever caught an episode of HGTV's hit show Fixer Upper — and who hasn't?! — you might've wondered what makes up Joanna Gaines' diet.
+Really, what is it that gives her the energy to flip houses and raise four kids with hubby Chip Gaines?
 One of the things we love most about Joanna is that she doesn't seem much different from us — and that same relatability extends to what she puts on the table for herself and her family.

 Joanna Gaines loves to start with a hearty breakfast.

 Time and time again we've been told that breakfast is the most important meal of the day, and it looks like Joanna Gaines is heeding that advice.
-The 39-year-old seems to like a big breakfast in the morning — eggs, pancakes, biscuits and gravy, you name it!
+The 40-year-old seems to like a big breakfast in the morning: eggs, pancakes, biscuits and gravy, you name it!

 She feels the same way we do about meal prep.

 "Meal planning is one of those things that I always have the best intentions of doing, and then with everything else going on, it’s usually the first thing to fall through the cracks," she wrote on her blog.
-How is she reading our minds exactly?!
+How is she reading our minds?!

 But when she has time, one of her favorite things to do is prep a pan of roasted veggies.
 She sets aside just 30 minutes at the start of the week to wash, cut, season, and bake a rainbow of produce, including broccoli, cauliflower, and sweet potatoes.
-Joanna says the sweet potato, in particular, is a healthy alternative that still cures her sweet tooth.
+Joanna says that sweet potato in particular is a healthy alternative that still cures her sweet tooth.

 The hardest part to eating healthy is the prep work.
 I like to set aside thirty minutes at the beginning of the week to clean and chop my veggies and fruits.
 My kids aren't big fans of raw or steamed veggies but they love the taste and texture of vegetables when I oven roast them.
 It's simple- line your pan with foil and drizzle your veggies with olive oil (I like to stir around to make sure it's all coated) and then sprinkle with sea salt and fresh ground pepper.
 Bake at 425 degrees for 20-25 minutes.
 (I love adding sweet potatoes to the mix bc they curb my sweet tooth.
 Oven roasted kale chips are a favorite too!). #eatgoodfeelgood ❤️